Dylan Osetkowski: Professional career

 Osetkowski played for the Cleveland Cavaliers at 2019 NBA Summer League.
 He signed his first professional contract with ratiopharm Ulm of the Basketball Bundesliga (BBL) and was immediately loaned to BG Göttingen, with whom he averaged 12.6 points and 6.2 rebounds per game in the BBL.

 On May 22, 2020, Osetkowski returned to ratiopharm Ulm and began his two-year contract with the club.
 On November 12, he was named EuroCup player of the week after contributing 32 points and seven rebounds in a victory over Pallacanestro Brescia.
 He finished the season averaging 17.9 points, 5.3 rebounds, 2.8 assists and 1.0 steals (21.8 point PIR) in the EuroCup, and 13.2 points, 5.6 rebounds, 2.5 assists and 1.2 steals in the BBL.

 On July 14, 2021, Osetkowski inked a two-year deal with current French champs and Euroleague team ASVEL Basket.

-On July 2, 2022, Osetkowski signed with Unicaja of the Spanish Liga ACB.
+On July 2, 2022, Osetkowski signed with Unicaja from Málaga of the Spanish Liga ACB.
+On September 15, 2024, he won the 2024 FIBA Intercontinental Cup with Unicaja, and was named the Intercontinental Cup MVP following his final performance, after leading all scorers in the final with 15 points, and averaging 11.7 points and 5 rebounds over the tournament.

+On June 27, 2025, Osetkowski signed with Partizan Mozzart Bet of the Serbian League (KLS), ABA League and the EuroLeague.

+National team career

+Osetkowski is eligible to play for the senior men's German national team.